Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift fluctuations: Results

 \section{Results}

-We calculated the constraints on $f_{\rm NL}$ and the $b_0$, $\alpha$ bias model parameters individually for the four observables involved in our analysis ($C_\ell^{gg}$, $C_\ell^{\kappa g}$, $C_\ell^{zz}$ and $C_\ell^{\kappa z}$).
-The median likelihood values with 68\% confidence intervals are reported in Tab.~\ref{tab:results}, together with the two combinations of density and ARF with their respective CMB lensing cross-correlations and the joint analysis of the four observables.
-The measured constraints before adding ARF, just considering $C_\ell^{gg} + C_\ell^{\kappa g}$, are consistent with the findings by \cite{fabbian2025}, where they report $f_{\rm NL} = -20.5^{+19.0}_{-18.1}$ assuming the universality relation with $p=1$.
+We calculated the constraints on $f_{\rm NL}$ and the $b_0$, $\alpha$ bias model parameters individually for the four observables involved in our analysis ($C_\ell^{gg}$, $C_\ell^{\kappa g}$, $C_\ell^{zz}$, and $C_\ell^{\kappa z}$).
+The median likelihood values at the 68\% confidence intervals are reported in Table~\ref{tab:results}, together with the two combinations of density and ARFs with their respective CMB lensing cross-correlations and joint analysis of the four observables.
+The measured constraints before adding ARFs, only considering $C_\ell^{gg} + C_\ell^{\kappa g}$, are consistent with the findings by \cite{fabbian2025}, who report $f_{\rm NL} = -20.5^{+19.0}_{-18.1}$ assuming the universality relation with $p=1$.
 As in \cite{fabbian2025}, our joint constraint from density and CMB lensing is dominated by $C_\ell^{\kappa g}$ due to the Poisson shot noise limitations of the Quaia sample for $C_\ell^{gg}$.
-Instead, for the $C_\ell^{zz} + C_\ell^{\kappa z}$ constraints, we find that the ARF autocorrelation $C_\ell^{zz}$ is the dominant term in the joint analysis.
-This makes sense provided that, for ARF, the cross-angular power spectrum multipoles $C_\ell^{\kappa z}$ are very close to zero for all but for low $\ell$s, which are dominated by cosmic variance.
-We measure $f_{\rm NL} = -43^{+50}_{-44}$ from ARF and its cross-correlation with CMB lensing, and when we combine this information with the Quaia density and its cross-correlation with CMB lensing, we find $f_{\rm NL} = -3 \pm 14$.
-The result represents a $\sim$25\% improvement with respect to the measurement in \citet{fabbian2025} from $C_\ell^{gg} +C_\ell^{\kappa g} $, consistently with the expected theoretical impact of ARF in the constraints (see Appendix.~\ref{sec:mockdata} for more details).
+By contrast, for the $C_\ell^{zz} + C_\ell^{\kappa z}$ constraints, we find that the ARF autocorrelation $C_\ell^{zz}$ is the dominant term in the joint analysis.
+This makes sense provided that, for ARFs, the cross-angular power spectrum multipoles $C_\ell^{\kappa z}$ are very close to zero for all but the low $\ell$s, which are dominated by cosmic variance.
+We measure $f_{\rm NL} = -43^{+50}_{-44}$ from ARFs and their cross-correlation with CMB lensing.
+Moreover, when we combine this information with Quaia density and its cross-correlation with CMB lensing, we find $f_{\rm NL} = -3 \pm 14$.
+The result represents a $\sim$25\% improvement with respect to the measurement in \citet{fabbian2025} for $C_\ell^{gg} +C_\ell^{\kappa g} $.
+This is consistent with the expected theoretical impact of ARFs in the constraints (see Appendix~\ref{sec:mockdata} for more details).
 Our measurement is the second most precise constraint on $f_{\rm NL}$ from LSS using two-point functions to date, after the \citet{Chaussidon_2025} measurement using DESI DR1 spectroscopic data ($\sigma(f_{\rm NL}) \sim 9$).
-We represent in Fig.~\ref{fig:fnl} the comparison of the constraints on the parameters from $C_\ell^{gg}+C_\ell^{\kappa g}$, $C_\ell^{zz}+C_\ell^{\kappa z}$ and their combination.